IASTE 2024 KeyNote Speakers and Discussants

 IASTE 2024, RIYADH KEYNOTE SPEAKERS

-IASTE 2024 takes great pride in extending a warm invitation to a cohort of six esteemed keynote speakers and an additional four distinguished discussants.
+IASTE 2024 takes great pride in extending a warm invitation to a cohort of four esteemed keynote speakers and an additional four distinguished discussants.
 These luminaries collectively represent a diverse spectrum of knowledge and experience, enhancing the conference’s intellectual vibrancy.
 With their groundbreaking contributions spanning various disciplines, the keynote speakers are poised to captivate audiences, offering fresh perspectives on critical subjects.
-Likewise, the four discussants, renowned in their respective fields, will play a pivotal role in shaping thought-provoking discussions following the keynote addresses.
+Likewise, the two discussants, renowned in their respective fields, will play a pivotal role in shaping thought-provoking discussions following the keynote addresses.
 This convergence of intellectual prowess underscores IASTE’s commitment to fostering insightful conversations, enabling interdisciplinary dialogues that transcend boundaries.
 Attendees can anticipate an enriching experience as they engage with these thought leaders, drawing inspiration from their ideas and engaging in meaningful exchanges.

 KENOTE SPEAKERS